C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 * **Scrapmetal Processing** skill — NPC station base yield is 50%, with 2% added per skill level (55% at level 5).
 * **Sales tax** — 7.5% base, reduced by 11% per level of Accounting, floored at 3.37%.
 * **Broker fee** — 3% base, reduced by 0.3% per level of Broker Relations, with further reductions from faction and corporation standing at the chosen trade hub.
-Can be overridden manually with a user-entered percentage (minimum 1%, floor of 100 ISK per transaction).
+Can be overridden manually with a user-entered percentage (minimum 1%) that replaces the character-derived fee; minimum effective fee is always 100 ISK or 1%, whichever is greater.
 * **Reprocessing tax** — 5% of adjusted output value, reduced to zero once effective corporation standing reaches 6.67.
 Connections (positive standing) or Diplomacy (negative standing) improve effective standing.
 * **Relist brokerage** — optional; accounts for order-modification fees based on Advanced Broker Relations level and the number of expected order updates.
 * **portionSize** — items are reprocessed in whole batches; the tool uses the correct batch size per item type.

 Results are filtered by margin range, minimum daily volume, and optionally restricted to Meta-tier items or non-capital items.
-Capital exclusion now recursively removes all descendant market groups, correctly filtering capital ship hulls, fighters (including Standup variants), and their sub-tiers.
+Capital exclusion recursively removes all descendant market groups, correctly filtering capital ship hulls, fighters (including Standup variants), and their sub-tiers.
 The Meta Only filter is only available for the Ship Equipment group.
 The Exclude Capital-Sized filter is disabled automatically when the Implants group is selected.

 If multiple characters are authenticated, the tool recommends the one with the lowest reprocessing tax and broker fee for the selected hub by default, but the user can override this.